vision correction without surgery

 Myrtle Beach – Conway – Socastee

-Many individuals with complex eye conditions think that they cannot wear contact lenses.
-However, with all the specialty contact lenses made today, there is no reason that most people can't wear contact lenses if they want to.
-Dr. Thomas Weshefsky, the optometrist at Carolina Forest Family Eyecare in Myrtle Beach, is specialist who has many years of experience in custom and hard to fit contact lenses for patients with complex vision conditions.
+Dr. Thomas Weshefsky, the optometrist at Carolina Forest Family Eyecare in Myrtle Beach, is a specialist with many years of experience in custom and hard to fit contact lenses for patients with complex vision conditions.
 Our practice has the expertise, and the time to fit patients properly for their hard to fit and specialty contact lens needs.
 Our convenient location lets us also provide specialty lenses to customers from Conway and Socastee.

 Carolina Forest Family Eyecare stocks thousands contact lens prescriptions in our clinic, and can service your contact lens needs quickly and professionally.
 Our optometrist and staff are trained to handle your precise eyecare and contact lens needs.
 Feel free to contact Carolina Forest Family Eyecare and have your questions answered professionally and courteously.